 The report must then describe your solution to the problem.
 It should describe the basic strategy of your solution and the tactics used to achieve it.
-For example, following one of the corridor walls by using the horizontal proximity sensors.
+For example, following one of the Duplo blocks walls by using the horizontal proximity sensors. you can use state transition diagram.

-Lastly, and most important, your solution must be justified.
+Lastly, and most important, your solution must be justified (you can use state transition diagram).
 You need to justify both your strategy and your tactics.
 I.e., Why did you decide on a particular strategy to solve the problem and why did you use the tactics your report describes.
 Your justification should also describe the strengths and weaknesses of your solution.

-The Hurdles Program section describes your program for the Hurdles event and, has the same format and addresses the same issues as the previous section.

-The Curling Program section describes your program for the Curling event and, has the same format and addresses the same issues as the previous section.

-Results describes and analyzes the quality of your solutions.
+- The Hurdles Program section describes your program for the Hurdles event and, has the same format and addresses the same issues as the previous section. - The Curling Program section describes your program for the Curling event and, has the same format and addresses the same issues as the previous section. - Results describes and analyzes the quality of your solutions.
 This section will be based on the competition that will take place at the end of the module and should describe how well your programs performed, why the programs performed as well or as poorly as they did, and how well your programs performed relative to other programs.
 For example, your Marathon program may have taken 90 seconds to complete the race, but this does not mean anything until you mention that only two programs managed to complete the race with a faster time, indicating that your program was one of the better ones.